Discover more from Things Hidden in Complexity

 Tonix has apparently ignored the concerns that many biosecurity experts, including myself, have raised.
 Given the close genetic similarity among orthopoxviruses like the horsepox, variola, and vaccinia viruses, the laboratory techniques that can be used to create one can also be used to produce others–most worryingly, the smallpox-causing variola virus.
 Indeed, Evans has said as much himself, once pointing out that his research “was a stark demonstration that this could also be done with variola virus.”
 Evans’s lab used the same technique to produce the synthetic vaccinia virus for Tonix as it did to synthesize the horsepox virus.

-Unlike in other cases of controversial dual-use research, the risks posed by the synthesis of orthopoxviruses are not offset by any significant benefi
+Unlike in other cases of controversial dual-use research, the risks posed by the synthesis of orthopoxviruses are not offset by any significant benefit

-There are a few reasons tablet top exercises focus so much on a small subset of weaponizable pathogens.
-One reason is the historical context, particularly the carelessness and how overworked and low-paid soviet scientists were.
-The other is how easy it would be for a malicious actor to carry out such an act with minimal investment and the involvement of only a small group of experts.
+There are a few reasons why tabletop exercises focus so much on a small subset of weaponizable pathogens.
+One reason is the historical context, particularly the carelessness and the overwhelming workload faced by Soviet scientists who were also underpaid.
+Another concern is how relatively simple it could be for a malicious actor to carry out such an act with minimal investment and the involvement of only a small group of experts.
 An example of a highly dangerous pathogen in this context is Smallpox.

-I know what it is going to your head right now “Wait, WHAT ?
-It can’t be that easy.
-Maybe Poxviruses are super-simple and easier to do".
-Would the reader agree with my assertion that SARS-CoV-2 is a very complex pathogen ?
-One could write many theses on how it is among the most complex viruses to date.
+Now, I can imagine what's going through your head right now: "Wait, WHAT?
+It can't be that easy.
+Maybe Poxviruses are super-simple and easier to manipulate."
+However, it is essential for the reader to consider that SARS-CoV-2, is a highly complex pathogen.
+In fact, one could write numerous theses exploring its intricacies, making it one of the most complex viruses known to date.